 Early Outreach

 We believe the way limb difference is framed from day one can shape a child’s self-image for life.
-Our Early Outreach program supports families immediately after birth or diagnosis through in-person and virtual visits, emotional guidance, and Grip Kits filled with tools for comfort, confidence, and connection.
+Our Early Outreach program supports families of kids who were either born with or have acquired a limb difference through in-person and virtual visits, emotional guidance, and through our Grip Kits which are filled with tools to provide for comfort, confidence, and connection.

 → Learn more about our Early Outreach program